Dako2/sheikah-tower/README.md

-*** We are hiring! *** looking for network engineering supports for deployment and scale. ᓚᘏᗢ Please contact qitang2023@gmail.com
+*** We are hiring! ***
+Looking for network engineering supports for deployment and scale. ᓚᘏᗢ Please contact qitang2023@gmail.com